Engn21/DeepLearning_Project/README.md

 Consequently, by the completion of this phase, the model is presented with a more highly informed input representation that can be used to learn context, to be fed to the Transformer blocks.

 ## Transformer Blocks
+After the token embedding and position embedding, we should also observe that the model has numerical representations for each character that contain identity and position information both.
+However, these representations are still considered as context-independent.

+In other words, at this point, the model has not yet learned how the characters relate to each other.
+The structure that has been utilized to learn this relationship is the Transformer Blocks that is used sequentially in the model.
+In this project, a total of 12 Transformer Blocks are stacked on top of each other in identical structures.
+Each block processes the input a little more to produce a richer and more contextual representation.
+This structure is defined in the code as follows:

+`self.blocks = nn.ModuleList([Block(n_embd, n_head=n_head) for _ in range(n_layer)])`

+and in the forward function:

+`for block in self.blocks: x = block(x)`

+Thanks to this loop, the same type of Transformer Block is applied 12 times in a row.

+### Main Purpose of Transformer Blocks

+The fundamental purpose of each Transformer Block is to learn the relationship between each character and the characters that precede it, and to reflect this information in its representation.

+This enables the model to learn:

+-Which characters frequently appear together

+-Which characters gain meaning in which contexts

+-Long-range dependencies (For example, the relationship between the beginning and end of a sentence)

+Each Transformer Block consists of two main operations: Causal Self-Attention and Feed Forward Network (MLP).
+These two operations are supported by Layer Normalization and Residual Connections.